TipsTop, Main, Index

 The last but not the least is step of passing arguments to ::SpiceGenTcl::Device constructor:

-This superclass accept arguments in form constructor {name pins modelName instParams}
+This superclass accept arguments in form constructor {name pins params}

 as device name, n

-is reference designator for Verilog-a devices in Ngspice.
-Secondly we pass list of nodes [list "p $pNode" "n $nNode"]
+is reference designator for Verilog-A devices in Ngspice.
+Secondly we pass list of nodes [list [list p [dget $arguments p]] [list n [dget $arguments n]]]

 in form of {{Name0 NodeName} {Name1 NodeName} {Name2 NodeName} ...}